jeffreytse/jekyll-jeffreytse-blog/_posts/2021-06-23-learn-better-with-the-feynman-technique.md

 - He participated in the secret development of the atomic bomb project "[Manhattan Project][manhattan project]".
 - He was a great physicist called a "scientific urchin".
-- He was called the "teacher among teachers", because he was good at explaining cumbersome and obscure physics theories in an easy-to-understand manner.
+- He was called "the best teacher among many", because he was good at explaining complicated and obscure physics theories in an easy-to-understand manner.

 He once said this sentence: